bmeurant/technical-docs/software-architecture/system-design-patterns/real-time-communication.md

 ### Pros & Cons
 -   **Pros**:
-    -   **Simpler than WebSockets**: Can be implemented with standard HTTP libraries.
+    -   **Universal Compatibility**: Works in any environment that supports standard HTTP, without requiring special protocols or client APIs (like `EventSource` for SSE) or firewall configurations that WebSockets might need.
+    -   **Simpler than WebSockets**: The client- and server-side logic is generally less complex to implement than a full WebSocket solution.
+    -   **More Flexible for Client-Initiated Data**: Unlike SSE, which is strictly unidirectional (server-to-client), Long Polling inherently allows the client to send data (the initial request) and receive a response, making it suitable for scenarios where client-initiated communication is also part of the "real-time" interaction.
-    -   **More Efficient than Short Polling**: Avoids the overhead of frequent requests that return no data.
+    -   **More Efficient than Short Polling**: Avoids the overhead of frequent, empty requests.
 -   **Cons**:
     -   **Latency**: There is still a delay between receiving data and re-establishing the connection.
     -   **Server Resources**: Holding many open connections can be resource-intensive on the server.